 See my picks for “The 7 (Very) Best Backpacking Tents” all of my backpacking tent reviews, my “5 Tips For Buying a Backpacking Tent” and my story “How to Choose the Best Ultralight Backpacking Tent For You.”

-For backpacking the JMT in late summer, I carry a down sleeping bag rated around 30 degrees F, with a high down fill ratings (800 and above), because they are warmer, lighter, and more (if also more expensive), and well suited to the dry Sierra summers.
+For backpacking the JMT in late summer, I carry a down sleeping bag rated around 30 degrees F, with a high down fill rating (800 of above), because it’s warmer, lighter, more packable than a synthetic bag or down bag with lower fill quality (if also more expensive), and well suited to the dry Sierra summers, where there’s little risk of getting a bag wet.
 People who get cold more easily may want a bag rated 20 to 25 degrees, although you can wear layers to supplement the bag’s warmth.

 Plan your next great backpacking adventure in Yosemite and other flagship parks using my expert e-guides.

 When nighttime lows will generally remain above freezing, as is usually the case on the JMT at least into mid-September, take an ultralight puffy jacket like the Patagonia Micro Puff Hoody ($299, 9 oz., read my review), the Mountain Hardwear Ghost Whisperer 2 Down Hoody ($325, 8.8 oz., read my review), or the lightweight and warmer Arc’teryx Cerium LT Hoody ($379, 11 oz., read my review) or Feathered Friends Eos Down Jacket ($339, 11 oz. , read my review).